build a budget

 November 30, 2023

-Green Dot: must be 18 or older to open an account.
+Green Dot: Must be the age of majority in your state of residence (18 or more) to open an account.
 Online access, mobile number verification (via text message) and identity verification (including SSN) are required to open and use your account.
 Mobile number verification, email address verification and mobile app are required to access all features.

 1. Early direct deposit availability depends on payor type, timing, payment instructions, and bank fraud prevention measures.
 As such, early direct deposit availability may vary from pay period to pay period.
 The name and Social Security number on file with your employer or benefits provider must match your Green Dot account to prevent fraud restrictions on the account.

 2. Opt-in required.
-Account must be in good standing and chip-enabled debit card activated to opt-in.
-Initial and ongoing eligible direct deposits are required for overdraft coverage.
-Additional criteria may apply which can affect your eligibility and your overdraft coverage.
-Overdrafts are paid at our discretion.
+Account must have initial eligible direct deposits, must be in good standing and have an activated chip-enabled debit card to opt-in.
+Ongoing eligible direct deposits and other criteria apply to maintain eligibility for overdraft protection.
+Only debit card purchase transactions are eligible for overdraft protection and overdrafts are paid at our discretion.
+We reserve the right to not pay overdrafts.
+For example, we may not pay overdrafts if the account is not in good standing, or is not receiving ongoing eligible direct deposits, or has too many overdrafts.
 Overdraft fees may cause your account to be overdrawn by an amount that is greater than your overdraft coverage.
 A $15 fee may apply to each eligible purchase transaction that brings your account negative.
 Balance must be brought to at least $0 within 24 hours of authorization of the first transaction that overdraws your account to avoid a fee.
+Overdraft protection is only available on Demand Deposit Accounts that meet eligibility requirements.
+Log into and refer to your Account Agreement to check feature availability.

 3. See app for free ATM locations.
-1 free in-network withdrawal per calendar month. $3.00 per withdrawal thereafter. $3.00 for out-of-network withdrawals and $1.00 for balance inquiries, plus any fee the ATM owner may charge.
+4 free withdrawals per calendar month, $3.00 per withdrawal thereafter. $3 for out-of-network withdrawals and $.50 for balance inquiries, plus any fee the ATM owner may charge.
 Limits apply.

-Non-Loan Store Services: Rules, restrictions, and fees apply.
+Fees, limits, terms, and conditions apply.
 See store for details.